Tomato Fritters - Tomatokeftedes

 Instructions

-1. Place the chopped tomatoes in a bowl, lightly salt them, and let rest for 5 minutes.
-Gently squeeze out excess liquid to prevent soggy fritters.
+1. Place the chopped tomatoes in a bowl, sprinkle lightly with salt, and let them rest for 5 minutes to release excess moisture.

-3. Add the flour, baking powder, black pepper, and remaining salt.
-Stir until a thick, spoonable batter forms.
+2. Add the flour, baking powder, black pepper, green onions, parsley, and mint to the tomatoes, then mix until a thick, cohesive batter forms.

-4. Heat the olive oil in a frying pan over medium heat.
+3. Heat the olive oil in a nonstick skillet over medium heat until hot but not smoking.

-5. Spoon small portions of batter into the hot oil and flatten slightly.
+4. Spoon small portions of batter into the hot oil, gently flattening each fritter.

-6. Fry for 2 to 3 minutes per side until golden brown and crispy.
+5. Fry for 2 to 3 minutes per side until golden brown and crisp.

-7. Remove fritters with a slotted spoon and drain on paper towels.
+6. Remove the fritters with a slotted spoon and place them on paper towels to drain excess oil before serving.

 Notes